thegambler111/CoolObsVault/03_Life_experience/Writing_Sharing is caring/Writing at work/Amazon six-page narratively structured memo/Amazon six-page narratively structured memo.md

 	- Current state
 	- Lessons learned
 	- Strategy
-- The structure is remarkably similar to that of a story.
+- The structure is like that of a story.
 	- Intro = Hook
 	- Goals and Tenets = Stakes
 	- State = Setting and Backstory